 Hunters are required to carry a valid license while taking or attempting to take game or fur-bearing animals.

 - Any child under 16 years old.
 Must complete a hunter education course and be supervised by an adult.

 - Any person hunting in his county of residence on his homestead.

 - Any resident who is a member of the US Armed Forces who is not stationed in Florida, but home on leave with orders for 30 days or less, upon submission of orders.

 - Residents certified as totally and permanently disabled.
-Application must be submitted to Florida Fish and Wildlife Conservation Commission and can be viewed/downloaded at http://www.myfwc.com/license/accessibility/license.
+An application must be submitted through Florida Fish and Wildlife Conservation Commission.

 Vision & Mission

 To Be the Beacon of Trust that Provides the Highest Quality Public Services